A general view of the algebraic semantics of \L ukasiewicz logic with product: Preliminaries

-\vsp{-0.2} where $Rad(A\ten_{MV}B)$ is the intersection of the maximal ideals of $A\ten_{MV}B$.
-We recall that for $\ten$ an important representation by means of continuous functions. \bthm\cite[Theorem 4.3]{Mun} Let $A,B$ be semisimple MV-algebras, i.e. there exists compact Hausdorff spaces $X$, $Y$ such that $A\subseteq C(X)$ and $B\subseteq C(Y)$.
-Then $A\ten M$ is an MV-subalgebra of $C(X\times Y)$.
-Moreover, \vsp{-0.2}
+Since the class of semisimple MV-algebras is not closed with respect to tensor products, the tensor product of semisimple MV-algebras is defined in \cite{Mun} by where $Rad(A\ten_{MV}B)$ is the intersection of the maximal ideals of $A\ten_{MV}B$ and $\ten$ satisfies the same universal property of $\ten_{MV}$ with respect to semisimple MV-algebras.
+Recalling that semisimple MV-algebras are isomorphic to subalgebras of continuous functions, we get the following crucial functional representation of $\ten$. \bthm\cite[Theorem 4.3]{Mun} Let $A,B$ be semisimple MV-algebras and let $X$ and $Y$ be compact Hausdorff spaces such that $A\subseteq C(X)$ and $B\subseteq C(Y)$.
+Then $A\ten B$ is an MV-subalgebra of $C(X\times Y)$.
+Moreover,

-\vsp{-0.2} where $\pi(a,b)$ is the usual product between functions. \ethm
+where $\pi(a,b)$ is the usual product between functions. \ethm

 Further properties of the semisimple tensor product of MV-algebras are proved in \cite{LLTP1}.
-We summarize some of these results in the following.
+We summarize some of these results in the following theorems.

 \bprop Let $A$ and $B$ be semisimple MV-algebras.
-Then $A\ten B\simeq B\ten A$, that is, the tensor product of semisimple MV-algebras is commutative. \eprop \begin{proof} It is a straightforward consequence of the functional representation from \cite{Mun}. \end{proof}
+Then $A\ten B\simeq B\ten A$, that is, the tensor product of semisimple MV-algebras is commutative. \eprop \begin{proof} It is a straightforward consequence of the functional representation from \cite{Mun}, \Cref{teo:reprSS}. \end{proof}